 Connected Healthcare The Company's pharmacies provide convenience and care by serving as trusted healthcare partners to millions of Canadians every day.
 The Company is making targeted strategic investments to expand access to health services for Canadian families.
-In 2020, Loblaw invested \$75 million in Maple Corporation, a telemedicine firm, and worked with other vendors to expand its healthcare network.
 In 2021, Loblaw introduced its PC Health app nationally, providing Canadians with a personalized front-door to health and wellness products and services.
-In addition, it acquired Lifemark in 2022, bringing physiotherapy, massage, and other rehabilitation services into its healthcare ecosystem.
+Since its launch, the app has had over 2 million downloads.
+In addition, Loblaw acquired Lifemark in 2022, bringing physiotherapy, massage, and other rehabilitation services into its healthcare ecosystem.
 In support of its Connected Healthcare strategy, Loblaw has been implementing new tools and technology to allow pharmacists to play an elevated role in the delivery of care by offering an expanded scope of services.
+In 2023, Loblaw also opened 74 Pharmacy Care Clinics to expand access to care for Canadians